laurelthorburn/Team-Profile-Generator/README.md

 ```
 npm run test
 ```
-  3. Confirm all four test folders pass.
-Test folders are located in the tests folder and are titled: Employee.test.js, Engineer.test.js, Intern.test.js, and Manager.test.js
+  3. Confirm all four test files pass (see screenshot below).
+Test files are located in the tests folder and are titled: Employee.test.js, Engineer.test.js, Intern.test.js, and Manager.test.js

   <a name="questionssection"></a>
 ## Questions?